-You can create the files on the desired volumes by issuing appropriate /CREATE-FILE В commands before the KDCDEF run or by copying the files after the KDCDEF run.
-When generating the application, you can also use the CATID parameter of the MAX statement to assign different CATIDs to the two files. В

-- A copy of the KDCFILE is maintained when you specify MAX KDCFILE=(...., DOUBLE) in the В В KDCDEF generation. - Х Unix systems:

-Х Under Unix systems you can store the two KDCFILEs on different disks.
-This is generally only possible with the help of symbolic links (In -s) to raw devices or across different file Х Х systems across different file systems.
-In this manner, you have a copy of the file even if one Х of the two disks is physically destroyed.

-Х A copy of the KDCFILE is maintained when you specify MAX KDCFILE=(...., DOUBLE) in the KDCDEF generation. Х resources already available.
-For example, you can use single-file operation for the W
+- B BS2000 systems: - B You can create the files on the desired volumes by issuing appropriate /CREATE-FILE - B commands before the KDCDEF run or by copying the files after the KDCDEF run.
+When - B generating the application, you can also use the CATID parameter of the MAX statement to - B assign different CATIDs to the two files. - A copy of the KDCFILE is maintained when you specify MAX KDCFILE=(..., DOUBLE) in the KDCDEF generation. - X Unix systems: - X Under Unix systems you can store the two KDCFILEs on different disks.
+This is generally - X only possible with the help of symbolic links (In -s) to raw devices or across different file - X systems across different file systems.
+In this manner, you have a copy of the file even if one - X of the two disks is physically destroyed. - A copy of the KDCFILE is maintained when you specify MAX KDCFILE=(..., DOUBLE) in the KDCDEF generation. - W Windows systems:

-W Windows systems: